lkozina1309/ros_python/README.md

 # ROSPY

 Script for my DIY drone written in rospy.
+All these scripts are used as a template.